Gochujang, the Spicy Korean Sauce You're Seeing Everywhere

 Where to find it

 These days, many large supermarkets have gochujang.
-You’ll find it in a rectangular tub in the refrigerated section of your supermarket, generally with other international foods, but depending on how small your grocery store is, you might have to go to an Asian market.
-It’s often labeled “hot pepper paste” (jang actually means “fermented paste” in Korean), and some common brands are Mother in Law and Haechandle.
-Just be sure you’re not buying gochujang sauce, which usually has a bunch of other ingredients in the mix.
+You'll find it in a red, rectangular tub in the refrigerated section of your supermarket, generally with other international foods; depending on how small your grocery store is, you might have to go to an Asian market.
+It's often labeled "hot pepper paste" (jang actually means "fermented paste" in Korean), and some common brands are Mother in Law and Haechandle.
+Just be sure you're not buying gochujang sauce, which usually has a bunch of other ingredients in the mix.
+Also make sure not to confuse it with doenjang, another popular Korean fermented paste that comes in a beige square tub in the same section.